-Program Objective HE Timeframe Status Program H-5d: Continue to implement the Growth Management System by (i) continuing the practice of accumulating unused Category 4 (affordable) permits indefinitely; (ii) continuing the practice of accumulating unused permits in other categories for three years; (iii) consolidating implementation of Category 1-3 permits except when a lottery is required; and (iv) simplifying periodic updates to the permit limit.
+Program H-5d: Continue to implement the Growth Management System by (i) continuing the practice of accumulating unused Category 4 (affordable) permits indefinitely; (ii) continuing the practice of accumulating unused permits in other categories for three years; (iii) consolidating implementation of Category 1-3 permits except when a lottery is required; and (iv) simplifying periodic updates to the permit limit.
 Updates to the permit limit may occur on an annual basis, but in no case less frequently than this Housing Element is updated, and shall be calculated based on the population in unincorporated Napa County times one percent (0.01), divided by the estimated household size and adjusted to reflect the average annual growth rate of the nine Bay Area counties over the last 5-7 years (if less than 1%).
 In no instance shall the new permit limit be lower than the previous permit limit if the units are required to meet the County's Regional Housing Needs Allocation, except as needed to adjust for annexations within the planning period.
 (Also see Policy Ag/LU-119 in the Agricultural Preservation and Land Use Element.)
-Removal of Government Constraints Annually Residential permit activity is evaluated annually for compliance with the Growth Management System including carryover provisions for affordable housing units Program H-5e: Staff will report to the Board of Supervisors on the status of housing entitlement processing, including Napa Pipe and other priority sites and, if necessary, recommend changes in policies and regulations as appropriate to promote their development.
-Removal of Government Constraints Annually General Plan and Housing Annual Report is prepared in the first quarter of every year and provided to Board of Supervisors for review, comment and direction
+Removal of Government Constraints Annually Completed and Ongoing - Residential permit activity is evaluated annually for compliance with the Growth Management System including carryover provisions for affordable housing units.
+Program H-5e: Staff will report to the Board of Supervisors on the status of housing entitlement processing, including Napa Pipe and other priority sites and, if necessary, recommend changes in policies and regulations as appropriate to promote their development.
+Removal of Government Constraints Annually Completed and Ongoing - General Plan and Housing Annual Report is prepared in the first quarter of every fiscal year and provided to Board of Supervisors for review, comment and direction.

-Program Objective HE Timeframe Status Program H-6a: As part of the development review process for major projects, encourage mixed-use development, such as Napa Pipe, where appropriate.
-Objective H-6a: Ensure that all new housing units constructed countywide meet or exceed State energy efficiency standards.
-Ongoing Development proposals are evaluated for mixed-use potential where appropriate Program H-6b: Continue to provide energy conservation assistance to homeowners, architects, developers, and contractors applying for building permits.
-Objective H-6a: (see above) Ongoing Building Division provides assistance on compliance with energy conservation requirements Program H-6c: Continue to enforce current state- mandated standards governing the use of energy efficient construction, and continue to implement green building standards in building code.
-Objective H-6a: (see above) Ongoing Building Division evaluates permits applications for compliance with energy efficiency standards Program H-6d: Establish a Property Assessed Clean Energy (PACE) program to assist homeowners with financing to make sustainable energy improvements to their homes.
-Objective H-6a: (see above) April, 2014 Public Works Department implemented 4 separate PACE programs all prior to April 2014, which are ongoing.
+Program H-6a: As part of the development review process for major projects, encourage mixed-use development, such as Napa Pipe, where appropriate.
+Objective Ongoing Completed and Ongoing - Development proposals are evaluated for mixed- use potential where appropriate.
+Program H-6c: Continue to enforce current state mandated standards governing the use of energy efficient construction, and continue to implement green building standards in building code.
+Objective H-6a: (see above) Ongoing Completed and Ongoing - Building Division evaluates permits applications for compliance with energy and green building standards.
+Program H-6d: Establish a Property Assessed Clean Energy (PACE) program to assist homeowners with financing to make sustainable energy improvements to their homes.
+Objective H-6a: (see above) April, 2014 Completed and Ongoing - Public Works Department implemented 4 separate PACE programs all prior to April 2014, which are ongoing.